conversations about mattering and what matters

 i don’t do ‘spirituality’ — but i think/feel/believe there is a spiritual crisis and i have a spiritual attitude.

 for some people the conversation can be a consolation — i have qualifications in pastoral work and spiritual care from the southern and northern hemispheres, but i am non-aligned, independent and post-theist, which is like atheism only better :)

 i also work with and advise people who are thinking about ending their lives.

-the conversations are free of dogma, superstition, creed and religion. no one is subject/ed to anything. everyone retains their autonomy and their agency — and sometimes someone gets something, or loses something.
+all conversations are free of dogma, superstition, creed and religion. no one is subject/ed to anything. everyone retains their autonomy and their agency — and sometimes someone gets something, or loses something.

 the conversations take place in groups, or one to one — or both — in person or, usualy as a follow up to a face to face conversation, via the internet.